China Will Cut Tariffs In Half On $75 Billion Of U.S. Products

 China will drop tariffs on some U.S. goods from 10% to 5%; other tariffs will fall from 5% to 2.5%, according to China Daily.

-The shift comes three weeks after President Trump signed what the White House calls "phase one" of a trade truce with China, in which he agreed to reduce some of the tariffs the U.S. has imposed on Chinese goods.
+The shift comes three weeks after President Trump signed what the White House calls "Phase 1" of a trade truce with China, in which he agreed to reduce some of the tariffs the U.S. has imposed on Chinese goods.

 The partial truce also calls for China to buy more U.S. goods and services – at a rate of $200 billion over the next two years, compared to 2017 trade levels.

 China had raised the tariffs in September, when President Trump's tariffs on more than $100 billion of Chinese imports took effect.
-But since then, both sides have canceled or reduced billions of dollars' worth of products.
+But since then, both sides have canceled or reduced tariffs on billions of dollars' worth of products.

 "To ease economic and trade tensions and expand cooperation, the Chinese side decided to adjust related measures accordingly," an unidentified official from China's Ministry of Finance said Thursday, according to state-run news outlets.